icebob/moleculer-java-site/docs/networking.md

 ```

 {% note info Dependencies %}
-To use AMQP transporter, add the following dependency to the build script:
+To use AMQP Transporter, add the following dependency to the build script:
 group: 'com.rabbitmq', name: 'amqp-client', version: '5.7.3'
 {% endnote %}